 Instructions

-1. For the jalapeño sauce:
+Make the jalapeño sauce:

-5. For the cooked onions:
+Cook the onions: